-- The German sense of humor also gave a self-propelled 150mm (6") gun the name Hummel - the Bumblebee.
+- They gave a self-propelled 150mm (6") gun the name Hummel - the Bumblebee.
 Its smaller 105mm cousin was called the Wespe - Wasp.
 To complete the family, the version mounting a deadly 88mm anti-tank gun was called the Hornisse - the Hornet.
 All were capable of delivering more than just a sting.
 The trope was subverted when Hitler declared he didn't want his armored vehicles named after insects, and so the Hornisse became the Nashorn - the Rhino.
 The other two were still called Wespe and Hummel, and they just made sure nobody mentioned that to Hitler.

 - The prize has to go to the British in WW2, who called what was at the time their main battle tank the Valentinenote .
+Incidentally, it is also an acronym of its manufacturer, Vickers-Armstrong Limited Elswick & Newcastle-upon-Tyne.
 Its American-built stablemate was initially called the Honeynote .

 - In any online competitive video game, players with names like 'KILLA234' or 'xXDarKLordXx' will be cannon fodder, but players called 'Fluffy Bear' or 'Pink Kitten' will mercilessly slaughter you.
 Usually it's because the former are overcompensating 13 year olds, while the latter are more mature and experienced players who aren't nearly as self-conscious.
 Also, because it's twice as funny for the latter to crush the opposition with the name 'Fluffy Bear', especially if the opponents are the former.
 And if they don't even have a cute name?
 Nothing will save you from someone called SoccerDad742, JustForFun21, or VolleyballGrrl.
 One such example is the professional League of Legends European Team, The Unicorns of Love.
 This phenomenon is mentioned in the Scourge Chat Log: